Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 [^1]:
 Session tracking is the same as supported in previous versions, which was previously enabled/disabled with the [`trackingSessionEvents`](#configuration) configuration.
 [^2]:
-Screen views are only supported in UIKit.
-For Swift UI, you will need to call the corresponding methods manually.
+Screen views are supported in UIKit.
+For Swift UI, you need to manually call the corresponding methods.
 [^3]:
-Deep link tracking is not fully automated, you will need to call the corresponding methods manually.
+Deep link tracking is not fully automated.
+You need to manually call the corresponding methods.

 ???config "Tracking default events options"
 | <div class="big-column">Name</div> | Type | Default Value | Description |